David Hare (playwright): 1980s

 Hare founded a film company called Greenpoint Films in 1982, and among screenplays he has written are Plenty, Wetherby, Strapless, and Paris by Night.
 In 1983, his play A Map of the World was produced at the Royal National Theatre.
 The production starred Bill Nighy, Diana Quick, and Ronald Hines.
 The play is set at the Unesco conference on poverty held in Bombay in 1978.
-It transferred to The Public Theatre in 1985, starring Alfre Woodard, Elizabeth McGovern, and Zeljko Ivanek.
+It transferred to The Public Theater in 1985, starring Alfre Woodard, Elizabeth McGovern, and Zeljko Ivanek.
 In a mixed review, The New York Times theatre critic Frank Rich wrote: "The play is in part about conflicting points of view – about how reactionaries and leftists look at geopolitics, how journalists and novelists look at events and how the West and the Third World look at each other."

 In 1985, Hare wrote Pravda with Howard Brenton, its title referring to the Russian Communist party newspaper Pravda.
 The play, a satire on the mid-1980s newspaper industry, in particular the Australian media and press baron Rupert Murdoch, stars Anthony Hopkins in a role that earned him the Laurence Olivier Award.
 Hare became the associate director of the National Theatre in 1984, and has since seen many of his plays produced, including his trilogy about major British institutions: Racing Demon, Murmuring Judges, and The Absence of War.
 He has also directed many other plays aside from his own works, notable examples being The Pleasure Principle by Snoo Wilson, Weapons of Happiness by Howard Brenton, and King Lear by William Shakespeare for the National Theatre.
 Hare is also the author of a collection of lectures on the arts and politics called Obedience, Struggle, and Revolt (2005).